AdobeDocs/genstudio.en/help/search-assets.md

 ## Narrow your search results using filters {#narrow-down-search-results}

 Use the Filters panel to search for assets based on metadata.
 You can filter search results based on various search predicates, such as [!UICONTROL tags], [!UICONTROL subject], [!UICONTROL format], and [!UICONTROL last modified date].
 The filters have mixed-state checkboxes.
-You must select all the required predicates to minimize your search results.
+You can select all the required predicates to minimize your search results.

 <table>
     <tbody>